Weak measurement amplification based on thermal noise effect: Weak measurement amplification of one photon in optomechanical system

-\emph{Optomechanical model.}--To show how the above results can be applied, we consider a March-Zehnder interferometer combined with optomechanical system where the optomechanical cavity (OC) A and the stationary Fabry-Perot cavity B is embedded in its one and another arm, respectively (see Fig. 1), the Hamiltonian writes,
+To show how the above results can be applied, we consider a March-Zehnder interferometer combined with optomechanical system where the optomechanical cavity (OC) A and the stationary Fabry-Perot cavity B is embedded in its one and another arm, respectively (see Fig. 1), the Hamiltonian is given by,